 About Internal Messages

 Internal Messages streamline collaborating and triaging patient issues between staff members and across teams.
 They help you make sure conversations or action items make it into the hands of the correct people, and even loop in a clinician or another department when necessary.
 To best provide for your patients, you can now include all relevant users into the conversation, keeping all information in one location.
-These appear in the patient channel to any user who has access.
+These appear in the patient channel as yellow text boxes and will appear to any user who has access, but will not be sent to the patient.
 Read more about Internal Messages.

 Secure vs. Unsecure

 Within the patient channel you will also see small lock icons next to a user’s name that sent the message.
 A closed lock indicates that the message was sent securely and the unlocked icon indicates that the message was sent as an ordinary, unsecured text message.
 By default, any message sent through WELL will be secured unless rendered insecure by the user.
 When a patient receives a secure message, they will have to click on a link and enter protected health information unique to them to view the content of the message.
-To send an unsecured message, simply type two exclamation marks “!!” at the start of your message or click the red lock, and the patient will receive the content just as you see it.
+To send an unsecured message, simply type two exclamation marks “!!” at the start of your message or click the red lock, and the patient will receive the message as a regular text.
 Read more about sending Secure vs. Unsecure messages.

-Within the Patient Channel you can use Smart Phrases to tailor your message to reach a specific patient with the exact details they need.
+Within the Patient Channel you can use Smart Phrases to tailor your message to a specific patient.
+Smart Phrases will auto-populate specific information related to that patients demographic, provider, or appointment information.
 Read more about using Smart Phrases.

 Quick Response Templates

-For repetitive messages that are sent frequently, there is an easy way to reply quickly and avoid retyping the same message over and over again.
+Quick Responses are canned responses for common messages.
 Simply select the Quick Response Template you want to use and send with a click.
-This was designed to reduce the amount of times users have to copy and paste a specific response for multiple patients and also cuts down the amount of possible typos in a given message.
-Read more about creating Quick Response Templates.
+This was designed to reduce the amount of times users have to copy and paste a specific response for multiple patients and also cut down the amount of possible typos in a given message.
+Read more about Quick Response Templates.

 In WELL, you can send PDFs, images, short videos, and even forms to your patients.
 This functionality is useful for scenarios where text isn’t enough for the patient and maybe they need peri-procedural information or detailed instructions before a scan.
 Read more about Sending Media to Patients.